 the court must regard the best interests of the child as a paramount consideration

-While this decision is guided by a number of factors listed in the legislation, it remains difficult to predict what parenting arrangement will best promote a child’s best interests.
-In some circumstances, the judiciary is presented with several imperfect proposals and they must determine which of these will be the least detrimental.
+While this decision is guided by some factors listed in the legislation, it remains difficult to predict what parenting arrangement will best promote a child’s best interests.
+In some circumstances, the judiciary is presented with several imperfect proposals, and they must determine which of these will be the least detrimental.

-O’Reilly J therefore had the difficult task of choosing between these two inapt proposals.
-After lengthy consideration of the aforementioned issues, orders were made that the mother be awarded sole parental responsibility of the child.
+O’Reilly J, therefore, had the difficult task of choosing between these two inapt proposals.
+After lengthy consideration of the aforementioned issues, orders were made that the mother is awarded sole parental responsibility for the child.
 These orders were conditional upon both the mother and the child attending psychiatric or psychological assistance.
 No specific orders were made regarding the father’s contact with the child, only that the mother must use her best endeavours to facilitate contact if it was sought.

 Darcy v Cameron FAMCA 1102

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.